chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 To remove these names:

 * Remove the mapping (trash can icon)

+*Note that node names might not be visible in large graphs until you zoom in.
+This is controlled by the setting under `View > Always Show Graphics Details`.*

 ## 2.3.
 How to change the shape of node